We’re busy planning exciting events for the coming months, details of which will be posted here and shared with members in our email newsletter.

 Further details and booking forms with the January members mailing, non-members via website.

 Tuesday 9th April 2019

 Treasures of Chilcomb House : Frockcoats & Beaded Teacosies

 11.00am – 4.00pm

-The day will include a talk by Sarah Howard, SCCS Bursary recipient, whose research into the making & selling of men’s fashion in late 18th & early 19th century Hampshire includes the tailor’s accounts of George & Benjamin Ferrey.
+The included a talk by Sarah Howard, SCCS Bursary recipient, whose research into the making & selling of men’s fashion in late 18th & early 19th century Hampshire includes the tailor’s accounts of George & Benjamin Ferrey.

-Also Alison Carter, Dress Historian, will guide us through an examination of historical dress & textiles at close quarters.
+Also Alison Carter, Dress Historian, guided us through an examination of historical dress & textiles at close quarters.